szma/go-resizr/README.md

 go-resizr
 =========

-Resizr is a small utility that resizes for all jpg images in a directory (and its subfolders) and saves them in a different destination directory.
+Resizr is a small utility that resizes all jpg images in a directory (and its subfolders) and saves them in a different destination directory.

 This is useful for me to have a small version of the pictures on a USB stick, or show them on my phone from a NAS over the internet or even on TV in the local LAN.